sematext/docs/docs/integration/postgresql.md

 title: PostgreSQL Monitoring Integration
 description: Comprehensive view of your database’s health and performance with Sematext PostgreSQL monitoring integration.
 Our infrastructure monitoring tools provide real-time visibility into the performance and availability of various PostgreSQL databases metrics.
-Use built in reports and dashboards, and identify and investigate PostgreSQL database server issues before they become incidents
+Use built-in reports and dashboards, and identify and investigate PostgreSQL database server issues before they become incidents

 ## Integration